teo-tsirpanis/Farkle/designs/7.0/parser-api.md

     // Creates a parser with a dummy semantic provider that always returns null. public static CharParser<object?> CreateSyntaxChecker(Grammar grammar);

-    // Creates a parser that if successful, always returns null, of any reference type.
+    // Creates a parser that if successful, always returns null of any reference type.
     // Will be useful for the F# API, whose syntax checkers will return unit. public static CharParser<T?> CreateSyntaxChecker<T>(Grammar grammar) where T : class;